 When I lost everything, I mean I lost everything.
 Self-control, dignity, self-love, and sometimes I could not recognize myself.
 I wanted to find and love myself again.
 I wanted to gain that control back.
 It took me at least 5 years to gain that control back.
 That is how long it took me after a kidney failure.

-Sometimes it takes people way longer to get back on their feet and I completely understand because I went through it.
-I wanted to show my daughter that I could provide for her without needed any type of help.
-It might not mean much to others, but it means the world to me.
+Sometimes it takes people way longer to get back on their feet, and I completely understand because I went through it.
+I wanted to show my daughter that I could provide for her without needing any type of help.
+It might not mean much to others but it means the world to me.
 I know that I am not alone in feeling this way.
 So many people that I met lost everything.
 They were about to graduate college, and something happened.
 Lupus happened.
-I met a woman, such a beautiful woman that lost her battle to lupus a few years ago.
-Her name was Kay and she made me want to keep living.
-She didn’t experience nearly half the things that I have, and she remained strong and lived each day like it was her last and I live for her.